On the algebraicity of the zero locus of an admissible normal function: Admissible variations on the punctured polydisk

 In this paper, we call the splitting operation \eqref{eq:sl2-splitting-op} the {\it $\ssl_2$-splitting}.
 In~\cite{KNU}, \eqref{eq:sl2-splitting-op} is called the {\it canonical splitting} operation and $\xi$ is denoted as $\epsilon(F,W)$.
 The proof of Lemma $(6.60)$ in~\cite{CKS} gives a recursive formula for $\xi$ in terms of the Hodge components of Deligne $\delta$-splitting for $(F,W)$.
-In \cite{BPSplit}, we prove the following result due essentially to Deligne.
+In Corollary~\ref{c.SL2_Splitting}, we prove the following result due essentially to Deligne.

-\begin{theorem}\cite{D} The $sl_2$-splitting is the unique, functorial splitting of $\R$-MHS which is given by universal Lie polynomials in the Hodge components of Deligne's $\delta$-splitting such that if $(e^{zN}.F,W)$ is a admissible nilpotent orbit with limit mixed Hodge structure $(F,M)$ which is split over $\R$ then the Deligne grading of the splitting of $(e^{iN}.F,W)$ is a morphism of type $(0,0)$ for $(F,M)$. \end{theorem}
+\begin{theorem}\cite{D} The $\ssl_2$-splitting is the unique, functorial splitting of $\R$-MHS which is given by universal Lie polynomials in the Hodge components of Deligne's $\delta$-splitting such that if $(e^{zN}.F,W)$ is a admissible nilpotent orbit with limit mixed Hodge structure $(F,M)$ which is split over $\R$ then the Deligne grading of the splitting of $(e^{iN}.F,W)$ is a morphism of type $(0,0)$ for $(F,M)$. \end{theorem}

-\begin{remark} It follows from \cite[Lemma 3.12]{CKS} that $(e^{iN}.F,W)$ is a mixed Hodge structure whenever $(e^{zN}.F,W)$ is an admissible nilpotent orbit with limit split over $\R$, because, in that case, the $W$ graded quotients are $\SL_2$ orbits. \end{remark}
+\begin{remark} It follows from \cite[Lemma 3.12]{CKS} that $(e^{iN}.F,W)$ is a mixed Hodge structure whenever $(e^{zN}.F,W)$ is an admissible nilpotent orbit with limit split over $\R$, because, in that case, the graded quotients $\Gr^W$ are $\SL_2$-orbits. \end{remark}

 The notion of Deligne system does not appear in~\cite{KNU}.
 To extract \eqref{eq:knu-main} from \cite{KNU}, we need the following lemma from an unpublished letter of Deligne to Cattani and Kaplan.
-(The reader can find a proof in~\cite{BPSplit}.)
+The reader can find a proof in Remark~\ref{r.ds-2} of Part~\ref{p.2}.

-\begin{lemma} \cite{D,BP1, BPSplit} Let $(N;F,W)$ be an admissible nilpotent orbit (in one variable) with limit mixed Hodge structure $(F,M)$ split over $\R$.
+\begin{lemma} \cite{D,BP1} Let $(N;F,W)$ be an admissible nilpotent orbit (in one variable) with limit mixed Hodge structure $(F,M)$ split over $\R$.
 Then \beq \hat Y_{(e^{iN}.F,W)} = Y(N,Y_{(F,M)}) \eeq \end{lemma}

-In particular (cf.~\cite{D}\cite{KP}\cite{BP}), it follows from equation \eqref{eq:filt-preserve} and Theorem \eqref{theorem:SL2_Splitting} that $Y(N,Y_{(F,M)})$ is a morphism of type $(0,0)$ for $(F,M)$.
+In particular (cf.~\cite{D, KP, BP}), it follows from equation \eqref{eq:filt-preserve} and Theorem \eqref{theorem:SL2_Splitting} that $Y(N,Y_{(F,M)})$ is a morphism of type $(0,0)$ for $(F,M)$.
 We will use the following extension of this result.

 \begin{lemma} Let $(N_1,\dots,N_r;F,W)$ define an admissible nilpotent orbit.
 Then,

 preserves the Deligne $I^{p,q}$'s of $(F,W^r)$.
 Furthermore, if $(\hat F,W^r) = (e^{-\xi}.F,W^r)$ is the $\ssl_2$-splitting of $(F,W^r)$ then